-For the year ended 31 December 2012, Xstrata's net cash flow used in investing activities increased by U.S.\$1,701 million from U.S.\$8,620 million for the year ended 31 December 2011 to U.S.\$10,321 million, primarily as a result of an increase in both sustaining and expansionary capital expenditure in both years.
+For the year ended 31 December 2012, Xstrata's net cash flow used in investing activities was U.S.\$10,321 million, primarily as a result of an increase in both sustaining and expansionary capital expenditure in both years.

-Net cash flow from/(used in) financing activities
+Net cash flow from financing activities

-For the year ended 31 December 2012, Xstrata's net cash flow from financing activities increased by U.S.\$5,859 million from U.S.\$490 million used for the year ended 31 December 2011 to U.S.\$5,369 million, primarily as a result of an increase in proceeds from interest-bearing loans and borrowings and a decrease in repayments of interest-bearing loans and borrowings, together with an increase in dividends paid to equity holders of Xstrata.
-In 2011, Xstrata received U.S.\$6,929 million in proceeds from interest-bearing loans and borrowings, reflecting the issuance of bonds in November 2011, offset by repayment of interest bearing loans and borrowings of U.S.\$6,194 million.
+For the year ended 31 December 2012, Xstrata's net cash flow from financing was U.S.\$5,369 million, primarily as a result of an increase in proceeds from interest-bearing loans and borrowings and a decrease in repayments of interest-bearing loans and borrowings, together with an increase in dividends paid to equity holders of Xstrata.